pypy/pypy/pypy/doc/cpython_differences.rst

 reference-counting approach to garbage collection.
 The effect that you get in CPython has clearly been described as a side-effect of the implementation and not a language design decision: programs relying on this are basically bogus.
-It would a too strong restriction to try to enforce CPython's behavior in a language spec, given that it has no chance to be adopted by Jython or IronPython (or any other port of Python to Java or .NET).
+It would be a too strong restriction to try to enforce CPython's behavior in a language spec, given that it has no chance to be adopted by Jython or IronPython (or any other port of Python to Java or .NET).